Introduction to Rudolf Steiner’s Life and Ideas in Relation to Waldorf Education

 • Using self-reflection insubstantially, merely describing personal feelings without demonstrating transformed perspectives or actionable insights for practice.

-• Misconception: Steiner Waldorf education is anti-technology and rejects all modern learning tools.
-Correction: While the approach limits screen time for young children, it does not reject technology outright.
-The focus is on age-appropriate development, and technology is introduced gradually in older years.
+• Misconception: Steiner Waldorf education is anti-technology and rejects all modern tools.
+Correction: While it limits screen time for young children, it does not prohibit technology entirely; it prioritises hands-on, sensory experiences in early years and introduces digital literacy gradually in older stages.

 Frequently Asked Questions